 It’s crucial to reach out whenever you feel as though you are overwhelmed.
 This is one of the reasons why Aspiria has partnered with CareRelay, a mobile health app that connects caregivers with the tools necessary to track, share, and organize their caregiving for their family members.
 With the help of CareRelay, our hope is that we can make the lives of all caregivers and their families healthier, happier, and free from some of the exhaustive demands that caregiving can impose upon your mental health.
 Stay tuned for more details about this exciting caregiver support tool!

-For more resources to improve and elevate your mental health while caregiving, contact your Employee or Student Assistance
+For more resources to improve and elevate your mental health while caregiving, contact your Student Assistance